binaryred01/CV/README.md

 ## Skills

-Consider skills relevent to software development.
-Then consider your best skills.
-Pick 2-4 skills and write a short descriptive paragraph for each one.
-You should demonstrate how capable you are at this skill with examples.

 #### Teamwork & Communication

-- Throughout my experience at Makers, I've been pair programming and working in agile teams on a daily basis
+Throughout my career in Apple and my experience at Makers, one of my best skills has been my ability to communicate effectively and honestly with my peers.
+I have further honed my communication skills at Makers through pair programming and working in agile teams on a daily basis by leading stand ups, retros and holding feedback sessions with my peers.
-- Achievements
-- Evidence

 #### Innovation & Creativity

 #### Growth Mindset & Learning